MooersLab/emacs-learning-spiral-hydra/README.md

 ## hydra-of-learning-spiral-keybindings-mastered
 This hydra in a list of keybinding that I thought I had mastered.
-I list these as reality check and as a reminder after long gaps in use of these keybindings
+I list these as a reality check and as a reminder after long gaps in use of these keybindings

 ```elisp
 (defhydra hydra-of-learning-spiral-keybindings-mastered (:hint nil)